An application of the Maslov complex germ method to the 1D nonlocal Fisher-KPP equation: Introduction

 Approximate methods provide additional possibilities in constructing analytical solutions.
 An example is the effective particle method \cite{belmonte}, which is in fact the well-known collective coordinate method (see \cite{bishop1} and references therein).
 It was originally proposed for Lagrangian equations and then adapted to the classical (local) Fisher--KPP equation.
 The method is simple and convenient to use, but, unfortunately, the accuracy of the relevant approximate solutions has never been evaluated or discussed.
 To solve the Fisher--KPP equation in a traveling wave study, homotopy analysis was used (for more details, see, e.g., \cite{he,shakeel}).

-The main objective of the work we present in this paper was to develop a technique which would allow us to apply approximate asymptotic methods to the nonlocal one-dimensional Fisher--KPP equation.
+The main objective of the work we present in this paper was to develop a technique which would allow us to apply Maslov complex germ methods \cite{maslov1,maslov2,belov1} to the one-dimensional (1D) nonlocal Fisher--KPP equation.

+In the general case, for an $n$-dimensional pseudo-differential equation, the construction of semiclassical asymptotic solutions (for both the spectral problem and the Cauchy problem) is based on geometric objects, such as so-called $k$-dimensional Lagrangian manifolds $\Lambda^k$ with a complex germ $r^n$ , where $k<n$.
+The complex germ $r^n$ is generated by a special set of linearly independent solutions of a linear dynamical system associated with the original equation and called a system in variations.

+In this paper, the Maslov complex germ method is adapted to the one-dimensional nonlocal Fisher--KPP equation.
+To this end, a dynamic Einstein--Ehrenfest system (EE system) is obtained that describes the evolution of the central moments of the solution of the non-local Fisher--KPP equation.
+The key point of the proposed approach is that the integrals of the EE system generate the corresponding integrals of the original non-local Fisher--KPP equation.
+This allows us to proceed to an auxiliary linear problem associated with the non-local Fisher--KPP equation under consideration.
+This linear problem is solved by using symmetry operators, thus giving a way to solve the Cauchy problem for the original non-local Fisher--KPP equation.

+The approach developed in this work can also be useful in solving a number of nonlinear problems, including nonlinear cosmological equations (for review see \cite{bamba2012}).

 In Section \ref{fkpp}, we consider a one-dimensional nonlocal Fisher--KPP equation of general form which includes variable coefficients, local and nonlocal convection, and nonlocal competitive losses and discuss some basic ideas of the semiclassical approximation \cite{maslov1,maslov2,belov1}.
 We introduce a class of trajectory concentrated functions in which the semiclassical asymptotics are constructed.
 The asymptotic small parameter here is the diffusion coefficient; therefore, the asymptotics are obtained in the approximation of weak diffusion and are valid for a relatively short time.
 In Section \ref{eesys}, we deduce a dynamical system describing the evolution of the moments of an unknown function of the equation and discuss algebraic conditions for integration constants.
 Then we perform a semiclassical reduction of the original problem to an auxiliary linear problem in Section \ref{semreduc} and construct semiclassical asymptotics to the associated linear equation in Section \ref{asslinprob}.
 In Section \ref{leadsemiclsol}, using the results obtained in previous sections, we find a wide family of approximate particular solutions in explicit form that have the sense of the leading terms of the desired semiclassical asymptotics for the nonlocal Fisher--KPP equation.
 The family of solutions obtained can be a complete set of solutions.
 In Section \ref{quasistat}, we construct asymptotic solutions representing a perturbation of some exact homogeneous solution.
 These asymptotics differ from the semiclassical ones and are valid for large times.
 In Section \ref{concusion}, we give our conclusion remarks.